-Details that you can’t change are financial details such as savings account balances.
-If you expect extreme financial hardship in the upcoming school year that isn’t detailed on your FAFSA, you can send a financial aid appeal letter to a representative from your college’s financial aid office about your options.
+Details that you can’t change are financial details, such as savings account balances.
+If you expect extreme financial hardship like bankruptcy or permanent income loss and that information isn’t detailed on your FAFSA, you can send a financial aid appeal letter to a representative from your college’s financial aid office.

 - Apply for other scholarships: College grants and federal loans aren’t the only types of financial aid available.
 Look for scholarships from third-party companies and organizations.
 Sites like Scholly and Fastweb compile scholarships, but you should also do your own research.

 - Consider student loans: While the FAFSA is the first step in applying for federal student loans, you may also want to look into private student loans.
 Before doing so, calculate how much money you would need to borrow and what your monthly payment would look like when you start repayment.
 You may also need a parent to co-sign your loans.